 Where to eat and drink

-Otherwise there are a number of food vans near the ground and plenty of other pubs and places to eat in Blackpool town centre.
+Otherwise there are a number of food vans near the ground and plenty of other places to eat in Blackpool town centre.

 The Pompey game is Blackpool’s first home game and Blackpool Supporters’ Trust are planning a big protest outside the stadium on the day - 'more out than in', with all the supporters, banners, flags they can muster.
 Any Pompey fans who are willing to go and stand shoulder-to-shoulder with them would be welcomed.....from 2:15 pm outside the West Stand (where we had the wreath ceremony last season).